tuannz2911/RaycastedEntityOcclusions/README.md

 Known issues:
 - Due to the nature of the plugin, there will be a short delay once an entity should be visible before it appears, causing it to appear like it "popped" into view.
 This issue is partially resolved by turning MoreChecks on
 - If OccludePlayers is set to true any occluded players will be removed from tablist
+- When updating the plugin to a version with more config versions, no checks are performed to detect this and add the new configs to config.yml.
+This means that the config file will be missing several options.
+(This is an issue when updating to v1.1.0 or v1.2.0).
+To fix, just copy the new config options from the Default Config section above.